DemocracyApps/CNP-Dev-Env/README.md

 2. **Digital Ocean Access Token:**

-        # You also need to set your access token, available here: https://cloud.digitalocean.com/settings/applications
+        # You also need to set your access token as an environmental variable, available here: https://cloud.digitalocean.com/settings/applications

         export DIGITAL_OCEAN_ACCESS_TOKEN="{YOUR_DO_TOKEN}"